FamilOrujov/llm-finetuning-lab/llama3-financial-sentiment-analysis-ft-unsloth/README.md

 ---

+## 🧠 The Story Behind This Project

+### Why Financial Sentiment Analysis?

+In the world of quantitative finance and algorithmic trading, **sentiment is signal**.
+Every day, millions of financial texts — earnings reports, analyst notes, tweets, and news headlines — flood the market.
+Behind each piece of text lies a sentiment that can move markets: bullish optimism, bearish fear, or careful neutrality.

+I built this project to explore a fundamental question: **Can we teach a large language model to read financial text the way a seasoned analyst would?**

+Traditional sentiment analysis tools often fail on financial text.
+Words like "beat" (earnings beat expectations) or "short" (short selling) carry domain-specific meanings that general-purpose models miss.
+A headline like *"Company cuts guidance"* requires understanding that "cuts" in this context signals negativity, not just literal cutting.

+This is where fine-tuning a modern LLM like Llama 3.2 becomes powerful — we're not just pattern matching; we're teaching the model the *language of finance*.

+### Why This Dataset?

+I chose the [Financial Sentiment Analysis dataset from Kaggle](https://www.kaggle.com/datasets/sbhatti/financial-sentiment-analysis) for several strategic reasons:

+1. **Real-World Diversity**: The dataset contains ~5.8K samples spanning earnings calls, financial news, Twitter/X posts, and analyst reports.
+This diversity is crucial — a model trained only on formal news would fail on casual market commentary like *"$TSLA to the moon 🚀"*.

+2. **Clean 3-Class Labels**: Positive, Negative, and Neutral.
+This mirrors how actual financial analysts think.
+No ambiguous 5-star scales or continuous scores — just clear, actionable classifications.

+3. **Challenging Class Imbalance**: With 53.6% Neutral, 31.7% Positive, and only 14.7% Negative samples, the dataset reflects real-world financial text distribution.
+Most market commentary is factual (neutral).
+The scarcity of negative samples makes the model work harder to learn bearish signals — exactly the kind of challenge that separates good models from great ones.

+4. **Appropriate Scale**: At ~5.2K training samples, this dataset is small enough to fine-tune on free Colab GPUs in minutes, yet large enough to achieve meaningful generalization.
+It's the perfect proving ground for demonstrating efficient fine-tuning techniques.

+---

 ## 🎯 Project Overview

 This project fine-tunes **Meta's Llama-3.2-3B-Instruct** model for financial sentiment analysis using **QLoRA** (Quantized Low-Rank Adaptation) with the **Unsloth** library for 2x faster training.